 - For a soft serve consistency, you don’t need to freeze it once it has been blended.

 - This low calorie ice cream isn’t overly sweet, relying on the bananas for sweetness.
 If you prefer a sweetener ice cream, add 1-2 tablespoons of sugar free maple syrup or chocolate syrup.

 While this ice cream tastes delicious on its own, here are some fun flavors for variety!

 - Strawberry– Add 1/2 cup of frozen strawberries.
 Omit the cocoa powder if you don’t want any chocolate flavor.

 - Peanut butter– 1-2 tablespoons of peanut butter or powdered peanut butter.

 - Mint chocolate chip– Omit the cocoa powder and add 1/2 teaspoon peppermint extract and 1 tablespoon of sugar free chocolate chips.

 Storing and serving instructions

-- To store: Low calorie ice cream should always be stored in the freezer, covered.
+- To store: Like any ice cream, this should always be stored in the freezer, covered.
 Be sure the container is freezer friendly to ensure it does not get freezer burns.
 The ice cream will keep well for up to 1 month.